Spertus, Josephs & Minnick, LLP Named One of the Daily Journal’s Top Boutiques in California

 From 1992 to 1996, Mr. Spertus was an associate at the Los Angeles law firm Irell & Manella, specializing in civil litigation.
 From 1991 to 1992, Mr. Spertus clerked on the United States Court of Appeals for the Ninth Circuit for the Honorable Procter Hug, Jr. He earned his law degree from the University of Southern California Law Center in 1991, where he was Order of the Coif (Top 10%), Phi Kappa Phi (Top 5%), and Managing Editor of the Southern California Law Review.
 Mr. Spertus spent his first three undergraduate years at the University of California, Berkeley, and then transferred to the University of California, Los Angeles where he earned his Bachelor of Arts degree in 1988.

 James W. Spertus is an experienced trial attorney and a former federal prosecutor who has been litigating cases in federal and state courts for approximately 30 years.
-He has tried dozens of cases to favorable jury verdicts and has successfully argued numerous cases in federal, state, trial, and appellate courts throughout the United States.
-Broad trial and appellate experiences help Mr. Spertus quickly identify the essential issues, facts, documents, and witnesses necessary to achieve extraordinary results.
-He is nimble, focused, aggressive and decisive, which are necessary to find the right path through litigation challenges.
+He has successfully argued numerous cases in federal, state, trial, and appellate courts throughout the United States and has tried dozens of cases to favorable jury verdicts.
+Broad trial and appellate experiences help Mr. Spertus quickly identify essential issues, facts, documents, and witnesses necessary to achieve extraordinary results.
+He is nimble, focused, aggressive and decisive.

-Mr. Spertus has received many peer reviewed accolades, including the Daily Journal’s Top 100 Lawyers in California in 2023, the Daily Journal’s Top 100 Criminal Lawyers in California in 2024, and recognition as a top attorney from Chambers USA, Southern California Super Lawyers for each year since 2008, and U.S. News and World Reports' Best Lawyers in America for every year since 2012.
+Mr. Spertus has received many peer reviewed accolades including: Litigation Star Award, *Benchmark Litigation *(2026); 500 Leading Litigators in America, *Lawdragon *(2025); Top 100 Criminal Lawyer, *Daily Journal *(2024); Top 100 Lawyer, Daily Journal (2023); recognized by Chambers USA yearly since 2019; recognized by U.S. News and World Reports' Best Lawyers in America yearly since 2012; recognized by Southern California Super Lawyers yearly since 2008.
 Mr. Spertus has also been recognized as a superior trial attorney by The National Trial Lawyers Top 100, Lawyers of Distinction, AVVO, and Top 100 Lawyers.
 Mr. Spertus was a Ninth Circuit Lawyer Representative from 2012 through 2016, and served on the Board of Directors of the ABA White Collar Crime Subcommittee, Los Angeles Chapter, and the FBA Rules of Criminal Procedure and Evidence Subcommittee.

 From 1996 to 2004, Mr. Spertus was a federal prosecutor in the Criminal Division of the United States Attorney’s Office for the Central District of California, where he spent nearly eight years as a trial attorney prosecuting major frauds, major crimes, and computer crimes in a wide variety of areas.
 Mr. Spertus became a founding member of the Computer Crimes and Intellectual Property Section in 2000 and spent many years as an intellectual property prosecutor supervising complex investigations involving trade secret theft, computer intrusions, and intellectual property.
 Mr. Spertus has also lectured at numerous training sessions for federal agents and Assistant United States Attorneys, including advanced training sessions at the FBI Academy in Quantico, Virginia.